davcheng/ML_Notes/README.md

 ## Terms Related to Model Architecture:

 ### Vanishing gradient -
-Some training methods are gradient-based, meaning, they play around with weights (parameters) and see how that affects the ouput.
-Since the learning is computed based on how much a change in the parameter impacts a change in the output (gradient), if the gradient becomes too small, the network will have a very difficult time learning because the levers that it's trying to pull for guess and check are way too small (i.e. a large change in the parameter value doesn't have a big impact on the output).
+Some training methods are gradient-based, meaning, they play around with weights (parameters) and see how that affects the output (whatever the model is trying to guess).
+Since the learning is computed based on how much a change to a parameter (i.e., if I see blue, I will more likely think this is a picture of an ocean) impacts a change in the output (is this a picture of an ocean?), if the gradient becomes too small, the network will have a very difficult time learning because the levers that it's trying to pull for guess and check are way too small (i.e. a large change in the parameter value doesn't have a big impact on the output).
 All of this is dependent on the activation function as each layer "squashes" input into a small output range (sigmoid maps ALL possible numbers to [0,1]), and after several layers of this squashing, there is hardly any change in the output.
+Effectively making it so that if I show a picture of an ocean with all this blue, the model won't really know because the features it's looking for haven't been clearly identified.

 problem is exacerbated as the number of layers increases. https://www.quora.com/What-is-the-vanishing-gradient-problem